- Gregor Jordan

 - Release Date

 Chances are you haven’t heard of Unthinkable, the new movie starring Samuel L. Jackson, Michael Sheen, and Carrie-Anne Moss.
-It’s a conversation-starter that questions the justifiable lengths our country should go in a time-sensitive terrorist scenario.
+It’s a conversation starter that questions the justifiable lengths our country should go to in a time-sensitive terrorist scenario.
 But, for reasons best attributable to Hollywood’s lack of daring, the movie never saw theaters and made its debut on home video.
 Except, this isn’t the usual direct-to-video dribble you’ll find occupying the shelves of Blockbuster or clogging the instant streaming selection on Netflix.
 In addition to the stars, whose performances are dead-on, production values are high, and the script by Peter Woodward contains some intriguing questions.

 So what happened?
 Why was this $11 million production, which would have made a reasonable profit in theaters—if released in lazy months of August, September, or January to March—reduced to a home video debut?
 It seems the financial backers at Senator Films went out of business before securing a theatrical distributor.
 And because Hollywood generally fears any politically testy material, no one would step up to release the movie.
 Senator signed over the home video rights to Sony before closing its doors, and Sony refused to take any more risk than that.
 The result isn’t a movie that would’ve won awards, but it certainly deserves to be seen by a mass audience.